 Due to Python's nature static analysis has become somewhat essential.
 If you plan to implement this in your organization, I recommend reading this article, which compares different tools for Python static analysis, some of them which Timo also mentions.

 Regarding scalability, when you are running long builds you could start facing some issues.
-A good practice here is not to run any build in your master and to let your slaves do the job.
+A good practice here is not to run any build in your controller and to let your agents do the job.

 If you have several jobs involved in launching a daemon process, you should ensure that each job uses unique TCP port numbers.
 If you don't do this, two jobs running on the same machine may use the same port and end up interfering with one another.
 In this case, the Port Allocator Plugin can help you out.

-The CloudBees Long Running Build Plugin and the NIO SSH Slaves Plugin could also be helpful if you want to restart a build (in the case that Jenkins crashes) without starting from scratch or if you want to increase the number of executors attached to your Jenkins master while maintaining the same performance.
+The CloudBees Long Running Build Plugin and the NIO SSH agents Plugin could also be helpful if you want to restart a build (in the case that Jenkins crashes) without starting from scratch or if you want to increase the number of executors attached to your Jenkins controller while maintaining the same performance.

 In the release process, Timo explains that the Jenkins Pipeline plugin could be combined with some specific Python tools like zest.releaser or devpi.